alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 the joystic x- and y- axis values are sent to the receiver device in a raw format (i.e. analog voltages, "as-is").
 On the receover device, these two values are converted to the two PWM values; one for each pair of DC motors on left and right side.

-When jostick is in the forward position, the x-axis value is at 1.65V, whule y-axis value is at 3.3V.
-Conseuently, the receover on RC car translates these values to PWM with a duty cycle of 100% on each side.
-Similarly, when the joystick is in left (or right position), the receiver translates the x-axis value to PWM of 100% on the left side DC motors, and 0% on the right side DC motors (or, opposite for the right positionof the joystick).
+When the joystick is pushed forward, the X-axis voltage remains at 1.65V (neutral), while the Y-axis voltage rises to 3.3V.
+The receiver on the RC car interprets this input and generates 100% PWM duty cycle signals on both sides, driving the car forward at full speed.

+Similarly, when the joystick is pushed fully to the left or right, the X-axis voltage shifts while the Y-axis remains neutral.
+For a left turn, the receiver translates the signal into 100% PWM on the left-side motors and 0% on the right-side motors, causing the car to pivot.
+The opposite occurs for a right turn, with 100% PWM on the right and 0% on the left, enabling precise directional control.

 The table below summarizes the reserved GPIOs.